mroam/learnOpenGL/README.md

 ------------
 * http://openglbook.com for *openGL 4* (see preface for hardware and software requirements (book uses [Glew](http://glew.sourceforge.net) and [FreeGlut](http://freeglut.sourceforge.net) (“get version 2.6.0 or higher in order to be able to create an OpenGL 4.0 context”), and explanation that old “glBegin, glEnd, glVertex3f, and glColor3f ... are not present in the OpenGL 4.0 Core Profile.
 Forget ... ’immediate mode’ OpenGL ... since it is never coming back.”)

+* Highly recommended [open.gl tutorial for openGL 4](http://open.gl) with minimal use of other libraries.

 * http://github.com/opengl-tutorials/ogl (originally at http://www.opengl-tutorial.org/) shows “modern” opengl (version 3.3 and up, which mac 10.9 runs, according to the “[Capabilities](http://developer.apple.com/opengl/capabilities/index.html)” page of [Apple’s OpenGL Info](http://developer.apple.com/library/mac/documentation/GraphicsImaging/Conceptual/OpenGL-MacProgGuide/opengl_intro/opengl_intro.html).
 Note: as of 2015 oct 28, their first 12 tutorials on github “work on mac” (and seem to need glew, glfw, and glm libraries/frameworks)

 * [Durian opengl tutorial](http://duriansoftware.com/joe/An-intro-to-modern-OpenGL.-Table-of-Contents.html) with good explanations of pipeline and line-by-line explanation of code (oops, I typed “line-by-lie”) but seems to be using opengl 2 rather than the 3 or 4 that we’re able to do now.